Foot Health Month 2018 | A Foot Thought A Day

 Sweat Glands Galore

 Foot Health Month is time to learn about those fantastic feet of yours!
 There are approximately 250,000 sweat glands in a pair of feet- More than anywhere else in the body!
-Additionally, unlike sweat glands elsewhere in the body, the sweat glands in the feet secrete all the time, not just in response to heat or exercise.
-And just how much sweat can those proliferous sweat glands produce each day?
+Additionally, unlike sweat glands elsewhere in the body which responds to heat or exercise, the sweat glands in the feet secrete all the time!
+Just how much sweat can those sweat glands produce each day?
 Up to half a pint!

 Baby FootwearFoot Health Month is time to care for your child’s TLC feet.
 It's difficult to resist the temptation to put cute little shoes on your baby, but they can be an obstruction to growing feet.
 Shoes that are too restrictive don't allow for normal toe and foot motion.
 Stick to non-restrictive socks (make sure the sock and elastic around the top aren't too tight) and crib shoes.